State Machine

 Committees: The list of chains the validator is restaking their tokens towards.

-Delegate: A non-delegate is registering for active participation in the committee consensus, whereas a delegate is passive participation that contributes its tokens to influence subsidized status.
+Delegate: A non-delegate is registering for active participation in the committee consensus, whereas a delegate is a passive participant who contributes their tokens to influence subsidized status.

 Compounding: Automatically compounds rewards to the stake or early withdraws them to the reward address for a penalty.